-II.
-The service performed benefits the council or entire Girl Scout Movement.

-III.
-The candidate demonstrates an ongoing commitment to leadership and service that has a measurable impact.

-IV.
-The candidate actively recognizes, understands, and practices the values of inclusive behaviors.
+- The candidate is an active, registered Girl Scout member. - The service performed benefits the council or entire Girl Scout Movement. - The candidate demonstrates an ongoing commitment to leadership and service that has a measurable impact. - The candidate actively recognizes, understands, and practices the values of inclusive behaviors.